Tony Ferguson doesn't know which belt he is fighting for at UFC 223

 Since then, Ferguson has not fought as he was waiting for either Conor McGregor to fight for the undisputed belt or simply be announced as the undisputed champion so he could start defending the belt.
 Now, this is where it gets interesting.

-McGregor like many know, won the lightweight belt back in November of 2016 after he knocked out Eddie Alvarez at UFC 205.
-Since that fight, McGregor has not fought in the UFC and has been holding up the lightweight division which Ferguson has been on a roll of the division winning 10 in a row, declaring himself the champion.
+McGregor, like many know, won the lightweight belt back in November of 2016 after he knocked out Eddie Alvarez at UFC 205.
+Since that fight, McGregor has not fought in the UFC and has been holding up the lightweight division in which Ferguson has been on a roll, winning 10 in a row and declaring himself the champion.

 Hey @arielhelwani i found this on the ufc website, thoughts? ???? pic.twitter.com/y2PeblnDI4